Swimming

 For more information, visit their website Stokes Bay Sailing Club where there is a live webcam.

-SUPs, Kayaking and Windurfing
+SUPs, Kayaking and Windsurfing

 The bay is very popular with stand up paddleboarders, kayakers and windurfers but it is worth noting that the tides moves west from about two hours before until three hours after high water, moving east the rest of the time.